Mahshidxyz/mahshidxyz.github.io/index.md

 ![figure3](images/image3_95th_percentile.PNG)
-<p class="wp-caption-text">Figure 3: Choosing between 90th and 95th percentiles for normalization baseline and the duration of the sliding window</p>
+<p class="wp-caption-text">Figure 3: Choosing between 90th and 95th percentiles for the normalization baseline and the duration of the sliding window</p>

 <br />